 Old school I know but actually not entirely terrible.
 A significant improvement from the lifeless black and yellow that plagued the 1991 release.
 The silver frame relates more favorably to the overall aesthetic appeal to that of the soft green found on Fleer's 1992 release.
 For the time and the price, this wasn't such a bad deal.
 You get a pile of cards (29) for just a couple bucks.

-The backs of these cards compliment the fronts with a soft silver horizontal gradient with a themed team color gradient over the player's display name.
+The backs of these cards complement the fronts with a soft silver horizontal gradient with a themed team color gradient over the player's display name.
 The player action shot and full statistics comprising of the remainder of the cards real-estate.
 I'd like to see some of that gradient design printed on some of today's products.
 But then again, there are a lot of implementations I'd like to see happen in much of what's being released in today's market.
 Call me nostalgic but this old early '90's stuff always leaves me with pleasant memories of years past.

 For $1.99 (likely much less these days), you get 29 cards and a chance to pull a mammothly difficult autographed Tom Glavine card and some Rookie Sensations.
 From packaging to base layout, you also get a reminder of what passed as marketable designs in the hobby back in 1993.
 I know some collectors loath this era of collecting due to the ever rehearsed discussion on oversaturation but honestly, I don't care.
 I had fun ripping through this 18 year-old pack of baseball cards.